DamienSco/Arcade-game/README.md

 The classic arcade game or Frogger game is an Udacity project.
 Using  `Object-Oriented JavaScript`  and `Object contructor`enable an interactive experience while having fun.

-You can access the memory game from [this link](https://damiensco.github.io/arcade-game/index.html).

 ## Table of Contents